Last updated on June 14th, 2021 at 11:59 am

 Campers can drive into the forest to access the other six sites but require reservations and a forest permit for vehicle access.
 (The gate is locked.)
 There are also two group campsites.

 The Bear Pond Trailhead is located off of State Road 46, 5.3 miles west of Interstate 4.
 Cassia Trailhead is located off of Brantley Branch Road, 0.1 miles east of State Road 44 in Cassia.
 The trailheads provide parking areas for the walk-up campsites and entrance gates for the reservation campsites.
 For more information, visit the Florida Forest Service web page.
-Reservations can be made online at Reserve America.

 Private RV Parks near Mount Dora